 How to Prevent a Plantar Wart

-Preventing a plantar wart can avoid a lot of discomfort, frustration, and embarrassment.
-Some of the best tips for wart prevention include:
+Preventing a plantar wart can avoid a lot of

 - Do not pick at or make direct skin contact with a wart.

 - Change your footwear daily, especially your socks.